 Day 1: Costa Rica Capital San Jose

-San Jose is the capital of Costa Rica and also the largest city.
-It is situated around 1100 meters above the sea, and no more than about three hundred thousand people live here.
+This is the capital of Costa Rica, and also the largest city, situated around 1100 meters above the sea, and no more than about three hundred thousand people live here.

 San Jose is, however, a city it is very easy to like.
 It is famous among Latin American cities for its high quality of life, security, environmental performance, and public services.